-Arguments in favor of the Canon PowerShot SX60 HS:
+Advantages of the Canon PowerShot SX60 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.